Our Leadership and Story:

 As our Missions Pastor, Toni has travelled all over the world preaching the gospel and healing the sick and by helping build homes for orphans and delivering much needed aid to those in need.

-Andy and Sharon serve our church in so many ways.
-They’re always willing and ready to serve.
+Sharon serves our church in so many ways.
+She is always willing and ready to serve.
 Sharon has a real heart and vision to minister to the women in the church and is actively involved in many different areas of ministry.

 Biju and Sophie Daniel – Asian Fellowship Pastors